Royal Palace of Amsterdam: Town hall

-Palace
+Palace museum and Royal Palace

-After the patriot revolution which swept the House of Orange from power a decade earlier, the new Batavian Republic was forced to accept Louis Napoleon, brother of Napoleon Bonaparte, as King Louis I of Holland in 1806.
-After holding his court at The Hague and Utrecht, Louis Napoleon moved to Amsterdam, and converted the Town Hall into a royal palace for himself.
+After the patriot revolution which swept the House of Orange from power a decade earlier, the new Batavian Republic was forced to accept Louis Bonaparte as its new monarch in 1806, with the title King Louis I of Holland (Dutch: Koning Lodewijk I van Holland).
+The Batavian Republic was abolished at this time, in March 1806, being replaced by the Kingdom of Holland.
+After initially holding his court at The Hague and Utrecht, King Louis I moved to Amsterdam in 1808.

-The King of Holland did not have long to appreciate his new palace.
-He abdicated on 2 July 1810.

-It was made property of the Kingdom of the Netherlands in 1936.
+Louis converted the public rooms of the stadhuis (town hall) into a national museum under the direction of Cornelis Apostool, and he took the rest of the building for himself as a Royal Palace.
+The collection of the national museum had been formed by Alexander Gogel in The Hague after the contents of the Prince Willem V Gallery had been shipped to the Louvre in 1795.
+This 'National Art Gallery' collection was first shown in Huis ten Bosch from 1800.
+That museum, already an attraction for its Oranjezaal, exhibited around 200 paintings and historic objects from the collections of the Dutch stadtholders.
+In 1805, this National Art Gallery moved to the still-empty Prince Willem V Gallery, on the Buitenhof.
+In 1806, on the orders of the new monarch, King Louis, the collection moved to the royal palace building in 1808.
+The motivation was to secure the collection from being abducted once again to the Louvre.
+Prominent paintings of national importance owned by Amsterdam, such as The Night Watch by Rembrandt, became part of the collection and in 1809, the museum opened its doors to the public.
+To improve the view from the palace, King Louis ordered the deconstruction of the old weigh house in 1808, which had already been partially replaced in its function by the Waag before the fire of 1652.
+By the 19th century, most boat traffic to the Damrak was no longer for goods but for people.

-The palace is used by the monarch for entertaining and official functions during state visits and other official receptions, such as New Year receptions.
-The award ceremonies of the Erasmus Prize, of the Silver Carnation, of the Royal Awards for Painting, and of the Prince Claus Award are also held in the palace.
+Today, the palace complex is used by the monarch for entertaining and official functions during state visits and other official receptions, such as New Year receptions.
+The award ceremonies of the Erasmus Prize, of the Silver Carnation, of the Royal Awards for Modern Painting, and of the Prince Claus Awards are also held in the Royal Palace.
+It was made a property of the Kingdom of the Netherlands in 1936.

-The balcony of the Royal Palace was used during the investiture of Queen Beatrix in 1980, where her mother Juliana announced the new queen to the people.
+The balcony of the Royal Palace was used during the investiture of Queen Beatrix in 1980, where her mother, Juliana, announced the new queen to the people.

 The palace was renovated from 2005 until June 2009, during which, among other things, asbestos was removed.
-Since 14 June 2009, the palace is open again to visitors.
+The palace has been open again to visitors since 14 June 2009.